ohmysh/docs-v2/using/trash.md

 If you want to get a list of the trash bin, use `lstrash`.

-If you want to search some files in the bin, use `lstrash /KEY` or `lstrash PATH`.
+If you want to search some files in the bin, use `lstrash KEY` or `lstrash PATH`.

 Example: